nkuehnle/rpg_nlp/README.md

 A few figures, mainly from the third notebook in Part 2 are highlighted in the [EDA Highlights](#eda-highlights) section.

 ### Part 3 (2 notebooks)
 In this part I fit two types of models to the data as either a BoW (SVC-based) model or sequence classifier (RoBERTA) task.
-Both peak out at around a F1 of .9, which appears to be in part because only a small portion of the class labels have been manually reviewed and sometimes the Reddit dataset is mislabeled for a number of reasons (partly explored in Part 1).
+Both peak out at around a F1 of .9, which appears to be in part because only a small portion of the class labels have been manually reviewed and sometimes the Reddit dataset is mislabeled for a number of reasons (partly explored in Part 1 and [discussed below](#label-annotation-cli-tool).
 On top of this, my current labels only allow for one class to be assigned when in fact the task is really a multi- label/multi-class one, with a fairly substantial number of texts likely including more than one valid label.
 However, for an initial demonstration project, this is satisfactory to me for now.

-### Label/Annotation CLI Tool
+### Label Annotation CLI Tool
 As noted above, there are many instanced of mislabeled content when relying on Reddit flair.
 For this reason, I developed a small CLI tool for reviewing and updating labels manually, which is used in Part 1 to catch/review around 10% of labels which are at a high risk for being mislabeled.
 For improved performance, it may be necessary to employ further until the labels can all be trusted.
 <img src="https://raw.githubusercontent.com/nkuehnle/rpg_nlp/main/cli_gui.png" width="150%" height="150%">